eroesch/2019-20-PYM0FM/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants do not have to, but can if they so wish, bring their own laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 There will be some software needed to be installed (listed <a href="#setup">below</a>).
+Alternatively, we recommend that you use the CINN Nutanix Virtual Machines platform that will allow you to create virtual machines on-demand, which will have been configured to do your work.
 </p>

 {% comment%}